great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/configure_credentials/_config_yml.md

 YAML files make variables more visible, are easier to edit, and allow for modularization.
 For example, you can create a YAML file for development and testing and another for production.

 A File Data Context is required before you can configure credentials in a YAML file.
-By default, the credentials file in a File Data Context is located at `/great_expectations/uncommitted/config_variables.yml`
+By default, the credentials file in a File Data Context is located at `/great_expectations/uncommitted/config_variables.yml`.
+The `uncommitted/` directory is included in a default `.gitignore` and will be excluded from version control.

 Save your access credentials or the database connection string to ``great_expectations/uncommitted/config_variables.yml``.
 For example: